Edward Timpson: Early life

 Timpson was born in Knutsford, Cheshire, in 1973.
-His father, Sir John Timpson, is the chairman and owner of the Timpson chain of shoe repair and key-cutting shops, which has been in the family for five generations and has over 1000 stores in the UK and Ireland.
-Timpson grew up with a brother, sister and over 80 children fostered by his parents.
+His father, Sir John Timpson, is the chairman and owner of the Timpson chain of shoe repair and key-cutting shops, which has been in the family for five generations and has over 2,000 stores in the UK and Ireland.
+Timpson grew up with an elder sister and brother, two younger adopted brothers, and over 80 children fostered by his parents.
+His mother, Alex Timpson, was appointed Member of the Order of the British Empire in 2006 for services to Children and Families.
+She died on 5 January 2016.
+His brother James is a life peer and as of July 2024 is a minister in the government of Keir Starmer.

 He was educated at Pownall Hall School, Alderley Edge County Primary School, Stockport Grammar Junior School, Terra Nova School and Uppingham School.
-He then attended Durham University (Hatfield College), where he gained a BA (Hons) in Politics.
-He later gained a law degree (LLB) at the University of Law in London.
-Timpson became a barrister in 1998; since 1999, he has practised in Chester as a family law barrister without taking silk.
+He then attended Durham University (Hatfield College), where he gained a BA (Hons) in Politics, and the University of Law in London, where he gained a law degree (LLB).

+Timpson was called to the Bar of England & Wales in 1998.
+He was a pupil barrister at One Garden Court Chambers in London, and from 1999 until his first election to Parliament in 2008 practised family law in Chester.

 Political career

 First years in the Commons

 In July 2007, Timpson was selected as the Conservative candidate for the Crewe and Nantwich constituency, an area which had been represented by the Labour MP Gwyneth Dunwoody since 1974.
 After Dunwoody died in April 2008, a by-election was called for May 2008.
 In the run-up to the by-election, Timpson was the target of a "toff" campaign by Labour, which attempted to paint him as "a rich man" who would not "understand the problems that people face day-to-day" in contrast to their candidate, Gwyneth Dunwoody's daughter Tamsin Dunwoody.

-The Conservative campaign focused on local issues, such as crime and antisocial behaviour, closure of post offices and problems at Leighton Hospital, where two women in labour were turned away, as well as national issues - referring to Dunwoody as "Gordon Brown's candidate" and capitalising on dissatisfaction with the Labour government, in particular the removal of the 10% tax rate.
+The Conservative campaign focused on local issues, such as crime and antisocial behaviour, closure of post offices and problems at Leighton Hospital, where two women in labour were turned away, as well as national issues – referring to Dunwoody as "Gordon Brown's candidate" and capitalising on dissatisfaction with the Labour government, in particular the removal of the 10% tax rate.

 On 22 May 2008, Timpson was elected MP, gaining 20,539 votes (49% of the vote), a swing from Labour of 17.6%.
 This was the Conservatives' first gain in a by-election since 1982.
 He made his maiden speech in the House of Commons on 16 June 2008.
 Timpson served on the Joint Committee on Human Rights and the Children, Schools and Families Select Committee.
 He is a Vice-President of Conservative Friends of Poland.